Live Casino Side Bets

 Answered by: Dan | Answered on: 2023-06-05

 It depends on your preferences and budget.
-Making a side bet on any of the table games offered by Live Casino providers can be very rewarding as such bets have the potential to award payouts that are significantly higher than the standard payouts in roulette, blackjack, or other casino games that support side bets.
-However, the moment you decide to place an additional wager, you end up betting more in a single gaming round but you actually play with reduced RTP.
-As side bets are difficult to win, the risk level of a game increases.
-Not only you do not have a high chance of winning the side bet but you also risk losing money faster as side bets tend to exhaust one’s bankroll much quicker.
-We suggest placing side bets in Live Casino games only if you are sure you can afford to lose them.
+Placing a side bet on any table game offered by Live Casino providers can be very rewarding, as these wagers can pay significantly more than the standard payouts in roulette, blackjack, or other games that support side bets.
+However, when you decide to place an additional wager, you stake more in a single round and play with a reduced RTP.
+Because side bets are hard to win, the game’s risk level increases.
+Not only do you have a low chance of winning the side bet, but you also risk losing money faster because side bets can drain your bankroll much more quickly.
+We recommend placing side bets in Live Casino games only if you are sure you can afford the extra risk.

 Dan William